Skip to main content

 Along the length of Rambla Nova and on the adjacent streets, you can enjoy the warmth of local businesses with a wide range of shops and services.
 There you will find everything from banks to jewellers’ and all sorts of traditional shops selling clothing, shoes, accessories and more.
 In the Old District (Part Alta), an almost poetically perfect setting, ancient ruins can still be seen inside some of the shops.
 Many of them sell antiques.
 However, you will also find high-end designer jewellers and renowned masters of the art of working precious materials.

-Most of Tarragona’s traditional businesses belong to the umbrella association The T of Tarragona, which affords them greater visibility and allows them to provide joint services and offers.
+Most of Tarragona’s traditional businesses belong to the umbrella association T of Tarragona, which affords them greater visibility and allows them to provide joint services and offers.
 VIA T Tarragona-Shopping is a commercial district offering shoppers the chance to shop outdoors, and its members are shops from downtown Tarragona (from the Plaça Imperial Tàrraco to the Balcó del Mediterrani and from the Old District (Part Alta) to the Local Forum).

 f you are looking to buy fresh food in a picturesque setting, be sure to visit Tarragona’s municipal markets.
 The main market, Mercat Central, located just off Rambla Nova, is housed in a hallmark Modernist building (Josep M. Pujol, 1915).